MaryamSayedGitHub/Sentiment-Analysis-and-Classification-TripAdvisor-GP/README.md

 - Classify the condition into stages (e.g., normal, mild, moderate, severe)

 ---
+We now extend the system to support several additional powerful models for better performance:

+- **ResNet-50**: A residual network for improved learning on deeper networks.
+- **VGG-19**: A classic model known for its simplicity and high performance.
+- **NasNetMobile**: A mobile-friendly model for resource-efficient prediction.
+- **DenseNet-121**: Uses dense connections between layers to enhance feature reuse.
+- **InceptionResNetV2**: Combines the strengths of Inception and ResNet architectures.
+- **Unet++**: A more complex U-Net for image segmentation tasks, especially in medical imaging.
+---
 ## 🖼️ Application Interface

 Our Streamlit application provides a **user-friendly interface** to classify liver fibrosis stages based on ultrasound images.